Toloka/toloka-kit/README.md

 The API allows you to build scalable and fully automated human-in-the-loop ML pipelines, and integrate them into your processes.
 The toolkit makes integration easier.
 You can use it with Jupyter notebooks.

 * Support for all common Toloka use cases: creating projects, adding pools, uploading tasks, and so on.
 * Toloka entities are represented as Python classes.
-You can use them instead of accessing the API directly via HTTPS.
+You can use them instead of accessing the API using JSON representations.
 * There’s no need to validate JSON files and work with them directly.
 * Support of both synchronous and asynchronous usages.
 * Streaming support: send and receive data to Toloka in real time.
 It’s useful when you need to pass data between two related projects: one for data labeling, and another for its validation.